Share the article!

 Be a freelancer without administration

-1. No system to keep track of expenses
+1. no system to keep track of expenses

 There are a few different ways to keep track of your expenses.
 You can use a simple spreadsheet, an app like Mint or YNAB, or even just a notebook.
 The important thing is to find a system that works for you and to be consistent with it.

-2. Not getting (enough) paid
+2. Not charging (enough)

 One of the most common mistakes freelancers make is not charging enough for their services.